Karthala scops owl

-The Karthala scops owl (Otus pauliani), also known as the Grand Comoro scops owl or Comoro scops owl, is a small scops owl endemic to the island of Grande Comore in the Comoro Islands.
+The Karthala scops owl (Otus pauliani), also known as the Grand Comore scops owl or Comoro scops owl, is a small scops owl endemic to the island of Grande Comore in the Comoro Islands.

 Taxonomy

 The Karthala scops owl was formerly considered to be a subspecies of the Madagascar scops owl (Otus rutilus), but with the other Comoro Islands scops owls, it is now regarded as a separate species.

 Description

 The Karthala scops owl lacks ear-tufts and comes in two colour forms, a light morph and a dark morph.
 The light morph is dark greyish-brown on the upperparts with fine barring and pale spots along the scapulars.
 The underparts are reddish-buff with a dense pattern of fine barring on the flight feathers and tail.
 The dark morph is overall dark chocolate brown but no specimen of a dark morph individual has been taken.
 It measures approximately 20 cm in length and the wingspan is 45 cm.